BioMed-AI-Lab-U-Michgan/Template/README.md

 ```

 ### Running examples

-For causal discovery, there are various running examples in the **test** directory.

 For the implemented modules, we provide unit tests for the convenience of developing your own methods.